hamishmb/getdevinfo/README.md

 Dependencies:
 -------------

-On Linux it requires lshw, blkid, lvdisplay, and blockdev to be installed.
-On Cygwin, you need the smartmontools and util-linux packages.
-On Linux and Cygwin, you also need the beautifulsoup4 (bs4), and lxml python packages to use this tool.
-On macOS, nothing beyond a standard python3.x install is required, but you still need bs4 and lxml if you want to install using the python wheel/through pip.
+Linux: The lshw, blkid, lvdisplay, and blockdev commands need to be installed, as well as the beautifulsoup4 (bs4) and lxml Python modules.

+macOS: Nothing beyond a default install of Python 3 is needed. bs4 and lxml will still be installed if you install with the Python wheel or with pip.

+Cygwin: The smartmontools and util-linux packages need to be installed, as well as the beautifulsoup4 (bs4) and lxml Python modules.

 Building
 ========